 HTML stands for Hypertext markup language.
 It is a markup language that makes the communication of different devices possible on the web.
 With HTML you describe what a page should look similar to, what types of fonts to utilize, what color text should be in, where paragraph marks come and many more aspects of the document.
 The word Hypertext refers to the ability of the HTML language to link other pages to a page.
 So the ability of creating links to the other pages and web resources is Hypertext.
-Markup means that it is used to create pages of formatted text along with photos and other media embedded in the page.(HTML is the base for CSS to work)
+Markup means that it is used to create pages of formatted text along with photos and other media embedded in the page.(HTML is the base for CSS to work See CSS Tricks)

 HTML was originally based on an old markup language called SGML.
 SGML stands for Standard Generalized Markup language.
 Now the HTML is no more tied with SGML.
 Hyperlinks are what make the web go round.
 Html makes different computers, on different networks using different operating systems, and devices to communicate with each other.

 Html is, you can say, a browser based language which runs on all modern browsers.
 All the versions of HTML are supported in all the modern browsers.
 There is a quirks mode that renders all things like Html.
 Things will appear differently in every browser in the quirks mode.
 It is necessary to use good and clean Html code to avoid the quirks mode in a browser.
 Html 2.0 was endorsed in 1995.
 It was the first standardized version of HTML.
 HTML 3.2 was the first version that was ratified by the World Wide Web.